Esports and Gaming: What is the Difference?

 Is it eSports, e-sports, or esports?

-Despite their differences, esports, and gaming share several commonalities:
+Despite their differences, esports, and gaming share several similarities:

 Passion for Video Games: Both esports athletes and casual gamers share a deep passion for video games and the gaming culture.